Last edited: 7/28/2021

 - Nullifying Amulet - Removes the Abilities of your team when held.
 End box Item.

-Those are only the best selling Items In this day In age.
+Those are only the best selling Items presently.
 You should still try to sell off anything decent ( Eviolite, rareish evolution Items, good but non-super-rare TMs like Scald, Thunderbolt, etc ), people are bound to buy.
 Like I mentioned In the beginning, you want to sell Items to NPCs too.
-There’s several valuable Items you can find In dungeons, made specifically to be sold to them, which will be gone Into more In the very next section.
+There’s several valuable Items you can find In dungeons, made specifically to be sold to them, which will be gone Into more In the next section.

-Now that you’re aware of the of the money making methods, what dungeons should you do exactly?
+Now that you’re aware of the money making methods, what dungeons should you do exactly?

 Sky Fortress: One of the few 99 floor dungeons.
 You’ll need to beat Mt.
 Stormhold first to access this dungeon.
 SF has dusts, Silver Keys, Revivers, supplies, evo Items, and Secret Rooms for days.
 Dusts sell for 2500 to NPCs and players buy them for 5-10k.
 SF’s Ice path can have Blizzard, arguably the rarest TM right now.
-Even with the return of *7-9 missions people often stack *6 Sky Fortress missions and do runs there.
+Even with the return of *7-9 missions and other dungeons getting their missions rebalanced, people often stack *6 and *8 Sky Fortress missions and do runs there.
 Having a full list of them adds to the amount of money you can get from a run because most of the time you won’t need the rewards If they’re dusts or evolution Items.

-The Garden path Is Sky Fortress’ main point of Interest–Its end box can contain a Golden Mask or Miracle Chest, a duo of top-tier and must have Items.
-You need to beat the dungeon 3 times, ending In all three of the different elemental paths and obtaining the Orbs for them, before you can get there though, so have fun doing that.
+The Garden path Is Sky Fortress’ main point of Interest–Its end box can contain an Amber Tear or Miracle Chest, a duo of top-tier Items.
+You need to beat the dungeon three times, ending In all three of the different elemental paths and obtaining the orbs from them before you can get there though, so have fun doing that.
+Also, the Secret Room?
+It has four boxes.

-Dragon’s Descent: A lategame Dragon-type dungeon you need dive for, located In Tanren.
+Dragon’s Descent: A lategame Dragon-type dungeon you need Dive for, located In Tanren.
 It has good exp, but the main thing Is the Royal Gems, Its exclusive currency.
 You can use Royal Gems to get Earthquakes and other Items from Taric’s shop at the entrance.
-It has good end box Items well known for possible Jaw Fossils.
+It has good end boxes well known for possible Jaw Fossils.

 Cryptic Chasm: A highly overlooked dungeon for being “annoying” to run even though It’s a breeze If you just use the wik–/shot